 - Abdominal pain

-If you feel that you are having a serious medical emergency, call 911 (or the emergency number for your area) or go to your closest emergency room as soon as possible.
+If you feel that you are having a serious medical emergency, call 911 (or the emergency number for your area) or go to your closest emergency department as soon as possible.

-Not sure whether you need to go to an urgent care clinic or the Emergency Room?
+Still not sure whether you need to go to an urgent care clinic or the emergency department?
 Try these options:

 - Call PresRN at 1-888-730-2300, 24-hours-day.
 A nurse will help you decide where to go for the right treatment.
 This is a free, New Mexico statewide service for Presbyterian health plan members.
 For more details, visit the PresRN page